SwEng-UCM/the-boys-are-jack-in-town/USERMANUAL.md

 1. **Start the Game**
    - Run the game via the provided JAR file or launch from your IDE.
-   - Click "Play" from the main menu.
+   - Click "New Game" from the main menu.

 2. **Place Your Bet**
-   - Use the slider to select your bet.
+   - Use the bet text box to enter your bet.
    - Your current balance is shown on screen.
    - Click "Confirm Bet" to begin the round.